Murder of Rikki Neave: James Watson

-Watson was arrested for the murder in April 2016.
 Watson was born on 1 April 1981 and was also from the Welland Estate.
 At the time of the murder he was 13 and lived in Woodgate children's home.
 Watson had convictions for various offences, and when he was 11 he sexually assaulted a five-year-old boy.
-Watson was briefly spoken to by police in late 1994.
-Despite being aware of his homosexuality, when Watson was 15, he had a relationship with a girl who lived at Woodgate and they had a son.
+Despite being aware of being gay, when Watson was 15, he had a sexual relationship with a girl who lived at Woodgate and they had a son.
+The girl claimed they had intercourse 5 times, and also alleged that during one instance of intercourse in the woods Watson strangled her during ejaculation, although Watson denied both claims, insisting they had intercourse only once.

+Witnesses had seen Watson playing with Rikki on the day of his disappearance in 1994.
+When initially questioned by the police, he claimed he'd never been near Rikki.
+But when he was questioned again by the cold case unit, he claimed he possibly lifted Rikki to see over a fence.
+Police investigation found footage from 1994, that showed the estate redevelopment, and proved that the fence had not been in place at the time of Rikki's murder.
+Watson was arrested for the murder in April 2016.

 After his arrest, Watson fled to Portugal and was extradited back to the UK.
 He was tried for murder at London's Old Bailey from 18 January to 21 April 2022.
 Amongst other evidence against him was new DNA findings which revealed his DNA was on Rikki's clothing.
 Watson was convicted of the murder and on 24 June he was sentenced to life by judge Mrs Justice McGowan, with a minimum of 15 years.

+In June 2023, Watson was granted permission to appeal his conviction.
+His lawyer argued before the Court of Appeal that Watson was not able to get a fair trial because too much of the evidence from which the killer's DNA could have been recovered was lost or destroyed in the intervening years.
+On 4 September, an appeals panel of three judges upheld the conviction, ruling that Watson had received a fair trial.